Filing Taxes as a Couple

 Claim a Spousal Tax Credit

 Everyone is entitled to earn a Basic Personal Amount of income without having to pay tax on it.
-For 2020, that amount is $13,229 federally.
+For the 2021 tax year, that amount is $13,808 federally (increasing to $14,398 for the 2022 tax year and $15,000 for 2023).
 If one spouse earns less than that basic amount, the other spouse is entitled to claim the difference in the form of a non-refundable spousal tax credit, which will lower the amount of federal taxes owing.

-For example, say your spouse is a student and had part-time earnings of $6,000 in 2020, while you are working full time with an income of $75,000.
+For example, say your spouse is a student and had part-time earnings of $6,000 in 2021, while you are working full-time with an income of $75,000.
 Because your spouse’s income is less than the annual threshold, you are entitled to claim the Spouse or Common-Law Partner amount as a non-refundable tax credit.
 The amount you can claim is equal to the difference between the annual threshold and your spouse’s net income.

 Note that the spousal tax credit — and most of the credits listed in this article — also have corresponding provincial amounts that can be claimed on your tax return, which can save you even more in taxes.